AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-appoint-a-fss.md

 ### Apply for a FSS Certificate

 You can apply to request a FSS Certificate if you’ve completed your training and had your certificate of attainment and transcript certified as true copies.
+**Cost:** $30
+**Process time:** 10 days

 (button- apply now) (http://www.foodauthority.nsw.gov.au/_Documents/industry_pdf/certificate_request_form.pdf)